HHH-GH/image-to-movie/README.md

 - To have landscape- and portrait-oriented photos in the same movie, we’ll make it a square movie with the photos centered horizontally and vertically, with a black background/letterboxing.
 - It’s going be a Bash script because I’ve got some Bash scripts that already do something similar.
 - Default variables like frames per second, video width/height, etc, are set in `make-movie-from-images.sh`; an `.env` file is available to customise the paths to ImageMagick/FFmpeg exe files should they not be in the system `PATH` or default location.
+- Maybe offer the option to have an env/config file for default variables?
+Then they could be customised per install, and the script could still be synced/updated from GitHub if there are updates.
 - Run the script and use a little menu that allows keyboard input to tell it what to do.
 Options: process the images using the default settings; show the default settings; process the images after allowing a change to any of the default settings (so a regular landscape-oriented video could be produced from images that are all landscape-oriented by setting the output to be 720 wide and 405 tall); show the software versions; Quit.

 ## Main program flow